Aeroluna/LunaCoopMod/README.md

 Fun fact: the second bug was caused by trying to launch the missile to a position 500 units away, which would cause strange clamping issues out of bounds.

+- Changed Wraith reentry sound effect.

+It used the Banshee reentry sound effect, which had a distinct helicopter sound.
+It's been swapped to the Vikign reentry sound.

 - Fixed an issue where canceling building an Assault Galleon would play the Assault Galleon's death animation instead of the generic Terran build cancel animation.
 - Fixed an issue where Sovereign Battlecruisers would always visually fire from their anti-air turrets, even when shooting ground targets.
 - Fixed an issue where Call in the Fleet targeting reticles would visually bank with the targeted unit.
 - Changed Theia Raven Silent Mode ability to no longer require decelerating to cast.
 - Added unique visual effect for Theia Raven Silent Mode instead of reusing the Overseer's.
 - Fixed an issue where Hellbat's Wildfire Explosives fear effect would stop the AI of affected units.
+- Fixed an issue where Hellbat's Wildfire Explosives would affect invulnerable units.
 - Fixed an issue where Mag Mines would not play their entire animation when firing.
+- Fixed an issue where killing a Strike Fighter Platform while the Strike Fighter is deployed would cause a mysterious Strike Fighter model to show up.

 yeah.